Read-only Console

 Configure access to the console

-The Gloo Edge Federation console is exposed by the gloo-fed-console service running in the gloo-system namespace.
+The Gloo Gateway Federation console is exposed by the gloo-fed-console service running in the gloo-system namespace.
 The console is available on port 8090.
 In a production scenario, you could choose to create a new service exposing the console on an IP address available outside the cluster.
 For our example, we are going to port-forward the service to the local IP address of the machine running the demonstration environment.

 # Launch the port-forward for port 8090